VirtualFox0/VaccinationAppointmentChecker/README.md

 - Mediation code needed.

 ## How to get mediation code?

-- Get mediation code with multiple attempts and waiting time from https://impfterminservice.de or
+- Get mediation code with multiple attempts and waiting time from https://impfterminservice.de (mediation codes are only available if free vaccination events are available) or
-- intercept https network traffic for your vaccination centre url `https://[vaccinationCentreGroup e.g. 001-iz].impfterminservice.de/rest/suche/termincheck` and change response from `{"termineVorhanden":false,"vorhandeneLeistungsmerkmale":[]}` to `{"termineVorhanden":true,"vorhandeneLeistungsmerkmale":["L920", "L921"]}` to get code directly.
+- Intercept and modify https network traffic for your vaccination centre urls to get code directly:
+  - GET `https://[vaccinationCentreGroup e.g. 001-iz].impfterminservice.de/rest/suche/termincheck`: change response from to `{"termineVorhanden":true,"vorhandeneLeistungsmerkmale":["L920", "L921"]}` and
+  - POST `https://[vaccinationCentreGroup e.g. 001-iz].impfterminservice.de/rest/suche/termincheck/alter`: change response to `{"einzeltermineVorhanden": false, "terminpaareVorhanden": true}`

 ### Leistungsmerkmal